eonist/eonist.github.io/_posts/2021-08-06-local-spm-dep.md

 My notes on using local SPM packages<!--more-->

-### PRO:
+### Pro:
 - Instant updates / faster builds (iterate faster) ✨
 - Keep modules in packages (encapsulation of code) ✨
 - Less remote downloads and network congestion and waiting times ✨
 - Keep a tree of packages and make them relative to each other
-- Keep many cross platform projects in the root folder. and reuse code in the hirarchy
+- Keep many cross platform projects in the root folder.
+And reuse code in the hirarchy
 - You can still have spm tests in sub deps (and probably github actions if you wire it correctly)
 - Updates to asset files in packages
-- Repos dont share code with each other explicitly (isolation) packages as well
+- Repos don't share code with each other explicitly (isolation) packages as well

-### CON:
+### Con:
 - Must be version controlled in the main proj
-- bigger main git repo 👈
+- Bigger main git repo 👈
-- relative paths can be a bit of chore to manage over time
+- Relative paths can be a bit of chore to manage over time
 - More internal dependencies means less opportunity to easily add github actions CI tests and flags to deps
 - Over time, sub xcode projects needs to have their files readded etc
 - XCode renaming of instances sometimes gets to eager